Lending Club Review – Peer to Peer Lending Site

 Lending Club’s Investing Mechanism, LendingMatch

-Peer to peer lending isn’t new, but Lending Club is claiming that the average return for investors is 9.05% (data is obtained from Lending Club members from June 2007 to December 2008).
+Peer to peer lending isn’t new, but Lending Club is claiming that 93% of investors are getting a return between 6% – 18% (as of August 2012).
 In order to get those returns though, you need to invest (or lend) through the system.

 Lending Club provides two main ways to invest: picking each note (loan) one at a time or in bulk through its LendingMatch technology.